msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 #### Remote temperature monitoring

 Open mSupply allows health facilities to:
 - View temperature logs from fridges and freezers
 - View and respond to temperature breach events
 - Manage temperature sensors
 - Receive real-time notifications of temperature breach and temperature excursion events

+Central health authorities can:
+- View temperature data from all health facilities in centralised web portal

 Temperature data can be imported into Open mSupply from multiple sources.
 The methods currently supported are:
 - Connect [mSupply temperature sensors](https://msupply.foundation/open-msupply/cold-chain/#mSupplySensor) to Open mSupply via Bluetooth
 - Import data from Berlinger [Fridge-tags](https://www.berlinger.com/cold-chain-management/refrigerator-temperature-logger-solution-1) and [Q-tags](https://www.berlinger.com/shipment-monitoring-solutions) via USB (you can read more [here](https://www.berlinger.com/partnership-msupply)).

 #### Cold Chain Equipment inventory management

-Open mSupply allows health facilities to manage and monitor their CCE inventory such as fridges, freezers and remote temperature monitoring devices.
-Details of cold chain assets can easily be captured and maintained, including their location and functional status.
+Open mSupply allows health facilities to:
+- Capture details of CCE assets such as fridges, freezers and remote temperature monitoring devices
+- View operation and maintenance manuals for CCE
+- Update CCE functional status
+- Record CCE maintenance logs

+Central health authorities can:
+- View the location of CCE assets for all health facilities
+- Distribute CCE between health facilities
+- View aggregated CCE data, such as functional status, in a centralised web portal

 #### Compromised stock identification

+Open mSupply allows health facilities to:
+- Link temperature data to stock data
+- View stock lines that have been potentially compromised in a centralised web portal

-Sensors can be assigned to a storage location, which then allows you to associate temperature logs and breaches with specific stock lines.
-You can also view historical data to check if your cold chain equipment is operating correctly and to check if your stock might have been affected by temperature variations.
+Sensors can be linked to a stock storage [Location](/docs/inventory/locations/).
+This link allows Open mSupply to associate temperature logs and breach events with specific stock lines.
+Historical data is available to check that cold chain equipment is operating correctly and to see whether stock might have been affected by any temperature variations.

 ## Getting started